You can use this to:

 Advisory: ENGL C070

+54 hours lecture.
 This course offers the student an introduction to the scientific study of behavior and mental processes focusing on exploration of major psychological theories and concepts, methods, and research findings in psychology.
 Topics include the biological bases of behavior and mental processes, perceptions, consciousness, memory, cognition, learning, motivation, emotion, development, intelligence, personality, social psychology, psychological disorders and therapeutic approaches, and applied psychology.
 The American Psychological Association (APA) format is taught and applied to written assignments and papers.
-54 hours lecture.
+Approved for IGETC Area 4, CSU GE Area D, Local GE Area 2.

-Limitation on Enrollment: Acceptance for the Honors program or eligibility for this Honors course as determined in consultation with the instructor.
-Advisory: ENGL C101
+Advisory: ENGL C101 Limitation on Enrollment: Acceptance for the Honors Program or eligibility for this honors course as determined in consultation with the instructor.

+72 hours lecture.
 This course offers the student an introduction to the scientific study of behavior and mental processes focusing on exploration of major psychological theories and concepts, methods, and research findings in psychology.
 Topics include the biological bases of behavior and mental processes, perceptions, consciousness, memory, cognition, learning, motivation, emotion, development, intelligence, personality, social psychology, psychological disorders and therapeutic approaches, and applied psychology.
 The American Psychological Association (APA) format is taught and applied to written assignments and papers.
 The honors course provides more content and requires greater intensity and depth of study than the non-honors class.
-72 hours lecture.
+Approved for IGETC Area 4, CSU GE Area D, Local GE Area 2.

 Enrollment is through Counseling only.
 Vocational Nursing requires the completion of prerequisite courses for entrance into the program.
-See the Degree tab for details.
 All prerequisites must be successfully completed with a grade of "C" or better before entering the program.
-Students must also possess a current CNA certificate.
+Students must also possess a current CNA certificate and must complete a Certified Background Check before enrolling.

 All classes needed for this degree are available at the following campuses: Ridgecrest / IWV Bishop Mammoth Lakes Lake Isabella